-- Consideration will be given to applicants with an overall and/or prerequisite GPA of 2.75 to 2.5 if the applicant demonstrates evidence to succeed as determined by the Athletic Training Department, which may include, but is not limited to: - evaluation of their last 60 credit hours; - evaluation of their Athletic Training Program Admission interview. - Conditional Acceptance may be considered if an applicant: - is in his/her final semester of a Bachelor degree program; - is in the process of completing prerequisite coursework or other requirements; - is deficient in no more than one (1) prerequisite course.
-That course must be successfully completed by the start of his/her first fall semester of the Athletic Training Program.
+- evaluation of their last 60 credit hours;

+- evaluation of their Athletic Training Program Admission interview.

+- Conditional Acceptance may be considered if an applicant:

+- is in his/her final semester of a Bachelor degree program;

+- is in the process of completing prerequisite coursework or other requirements;

+- is deficient in no more than one (1)

+prerequisite course.
+That course must be

+successfully completed by the start of

+his/her first fall semester of the Athletic

+Training Program.